 - Stiffness, burning sensation in pelvis

-SI pain may be worse or more intense when one stands after sitting or when climbing stairs.
+Sacroiliac joint inflammation may be worse or more intense when you stand after sitting or when climbing stairs.
+In addition, it's usual for this the pain to be more intense in the morning.
 Sacroiliac pain is generally isolated to one side (e.g., right SI joint pain), but it can occur bilaterally.

 SI joint pain can stem from a variety of causes.
-As previously alluded to, the SI joint takes on a lot of pressure because it supports one’s entire upper body weight when one is upright, not to mention it helps to absorb shock to the spine.
+As previously alluded to, the SI joint takes on a lot of pressure because it supports your entire upper body weight when you’re upright, not to mention it helps to absorb shock to the spine.

-For that reason, it is not surprising that chronic SI joint pain is often due to the cartilage erosion that occurs as one ages.
+For that reason, it is not surprising that chronic SI joint pain is often due to the cartilage erosion that occurs as you age.
 When the cartilage in the sacroiliac joint wears down, the bones rub against one another, causing pain.
 This happening is known as degenerative arthritis.

-Indeed, any abnormality to one’s gait can result in sacro iliac joint pain, whether this is due to uneven leg lengths, or pain in one’s hips, knees, feet, etc., or some other disorder.
+Indeed, any abnormality to your gait (the way you walk) can result in sacroiliac joint pain, whether this is due to uneven leg lengths, or pain in your hips, knees, feet, etc., or some other disorder.

 There are also a number of conditions that in and of themselves cause inflammation of the SI joints and thus pain, including:

-And finally, injury to the region, such as falling onto one’s bottom on the ice, can cause SI joints pain.
+And finally, injury to the region, such as falling onto your bottom on the ice, can cause SI joints pain.

 SI Disease Treatment